WorkbenchClient

 Examples

-Start a PySherlock session for the given system name.
+Start a PySherlock session for the given system.

 >>> from ansys.sherlock.core import pysherlock >>> server_port=wb.start_sherlock_server(system_name=sherlock_system_name) >>> sherlock = pysherlock.connect_grpc_channel(port=server_port) >>> sherlock.common.check()